seegno/SeegnoBootstrapBundle/README.md

 ## 4. Style Guide

-You can see how the Bootstrap components will look on your app by accessing `/styleguide` in dev mode.
+It's always helfult to have a styleguide.
 In order to do it, add the following entry to your `routing_dev.yml` file:

-    seegno_bootstrap:
+    # app/routing_dev.yml
+    seegno_bootstrap_styleguide:
-        resource: "@SeegnoBootstrapBundle/Resources/config/routing.yml"
+        resource: "@SeegnoBootstrapBundle/Resources/config/routing/styleguide.yml"
+        prefix: /seegno/bootstrap

 Next, you'll need to override the Twig template so you can view the style guide with your stylesheets.
 Create the file `app/Resources/SeegnoBootstrapBundle/views/StyleGuide/index.html.twig` with the following content: